 The Secretary to the Council

 The Chief Administrative Officer, Ms Melva Crouch, is the Secretary to the Council.
-He is responsible for the preparation and issue of all Council documents.
-He is assisted by the Assistant Secretary, Dr Nancy Huggett.
+She is responsible for the preparation and issue of all Council documents.
+She is assisted by the Deputy Secretary, Dr Nancy Huggett.

 Public Access to Meetings

 The Council resolved in August 1975 that Council meetings would be open to members of the University (although attendance is limited to 10).
-Members of the University wishing to attend a Council meeting should contact Dr Huggett, Assistant Secretary to Council, in advance of the meeting.The Vice-Chancellor and Principal arranges for decisions of the Council to be reported to the press whenever this is appropriate.
+Members of the University wishing to attend a Council meeting should contact Dr Huggett, Deputy Secretary to Council, in advance of the meeting.The Vice-Chancellor arranges for decisions of the Council to be reported to the press whenever this is appropriate.

 Status of Council Committees